Month: May 2025

 Sydney Micklewright

-I used surrealism artists like Salvador Dali to be able to inspire individual shoots due to the large differences between ideas in shoots.
-I used a variety of different techniques help my process and plan throughout this project.
+The theme I have chosen for my final project is surrealism, using both portraiture and still life to showcase a wide range of this theme.
+I drew inspiration from surrealist artists like Salvador Dali to inspire individual shoots, given the large differences between ideas in each shoot.
+I used a variety of techniques to help my process and plan throughout this project.

-One of these techniques was to do a location recce to be able to thoroughly evaluate the different things that I will need to take into consideration when doing these shoots.
-I used photography techniques like multiple flash to be able to create my images.
+One of these techniques was conducting a location recce to thoroughly evaluate the different factors I needed to consider for these shoots.
+I used photography techniques like multiple flash to create my images.
+The majority of my work focused on post-production, using tools like Liquify, Twirl, and color correction.

-This also reflects my style because I created a lot of the props for these images and manipulated these images to fit the vision that I had.
-I want to convey the theme of surrealism by using very artistic images to reflect thing like the dream world that inspired the surrealism movement.
+I feel that these images reflect my personal style due to my overall artistic background before pursuing photography.
+This also reflects my style because I created many of the props for these images and manipulated them to fit my vision.
+I want to convey the theme of surrealism by using very artistic images to reflect elements like the dream world that inspired the surrealist movement.

 Bethany Mogg

 For my Final Major Project (FMP), I chose to focus on my biggest interest—cars.
-I had a clear vision from the start, aiming to capture both the main bodywork and finer details like tires, headlights, and rear lights.
-I applied techniques I’ve learned, such as rule of thirds and leading lines, which helped enhance the overall quality of my images.
+I had a clear vision from the start, aiming to capture both the main bodywork and finer details like tyres, headlights, and rear lights.
+I applied techniques I’ve learned, such as the rule of thirds and leading lines, which helped enhance the overall quality of my images.

 The goal of my project is to showcase different car brands and highlight how each model stands out through unique design elements.
-One of the main challenges I faced was dealing with concerns about car owner privacy.
+One of the main challenges I faced was dealing with concerns about car owners’ privacy.
 I remained professional, explaining that even with number plates visible, owners couldn’t be identified, and I also offered to blur them if requested.
-This project was deeply inspired by my passion for cars, and I’m proud to say it pushed my skills and exceeded my own expectations.

 Madison Mountford

-“Fallen Angel” represents the themes of exclusion and diversity within adolescents, I have chosen this as my theme due to my own past, struggling to fit in within society as a child and often being outcasted; this is a normal experience and happens quite often, my project aims to allow those who feel this way to understand and conclude that being different is simply a form of individuality and you don’t have to ‘pluck your wings’ in order to fit in, keeping your own strands of individuality will forever help.
+“Fallen Angel” represents the themes of exclusion and diversity within adolescents.
+I have chosen this as my theme due to my own past, struggling to fit in within society as a child and often being outcast.
+This is a normal experience and happens quite often.

 Julia Mulewska